chauvuha/ode-solver/outline.md

 ## Related Work

 Prior research has explored various methods for solving ODEs using neural networks.
-Some studies introduced PINNs to solve first- and second-order ODEs, highlighting their usefulness in physics simulations and their ability to incorporate physical laws directly into the model’s structure (1).
-Other studies expanded on this method by modifying the loss function to include the differential equation itself, allowing the model to learn to satisfy the equation rather than simply fit example data points (2).
-MathWorks presented a different strategy, using neural networks to produce closed-form approximations of ODE solutions, supported by a training process that involves generating data, defining the network, and customizing the loss function (3).
-Additionally, researchers have applied similar techniques to Partial Differential Equations (PDEs), training models on randomly sampled space and time points to approximate solutions where no analytical answers exist (4).
+Some studies introduced PINNs to solve first- and second-order ODEs, highlighting their usefulness in physics simulations and their ability to incorporate physical laws directly into the model’s structure[^1].
+Other studies expanded on this method by modifying the loss function to include the differential equation itself, allowing the model to learn to satisfy the equation rather than simply fit example data points[^2].
+MathWorks presented a different strategy, using neural networks to produce closed-form approximations of ODE solutions, supported by a training process that involves generating data, defining the network, and customizing the loss function[^3].
+Additionally, researchers have applied similar techniques to Partial Differential Equations (PDEs), training models on randomly sampled space and time points to approximate solutions where no analytical answers exist[^4].
 Together, these works show the versatility and potential of neural networks in solving both ODEs and PDEs, laying the groundwork for our own project.

 ## Project Design